Octobug/notes/software_engineering/software_design/software_architecture/microservices_from_design_to_deployment/1_introduction_to_microservices/README.md

 ## Marching Toward Monolithic Hell

 - application becomes large, complex
   - hard to fully understand
   - slows down development
   - long start-up times, low performance
 - hinder continuous deployment
   - difficult to push changes into production many times a day
   - have to do extensive manual testing
 - difficult to scale
+  - cannot choose different hardwares for defferent jobs respectively
 - low reliability
+  - one bug might influence the entire process
 - difficult to adopt new frameworks and languages

 ## Microservices - Tackling the Complexity

+>>>>> progress

 *A monolithic application decomposed into microservices*.